-- An active email account (you may choose your UNT account or a different one). - Appropriate wardrobe for the projects on which you are working.
-Your appearance for various on-camera works is significant, and you should begin aggressively exploring how your persona can change from audition to audition. - A phone or video camera that will allow you to record and rehearse your class work in your private rehearsals. - Proper remote classroom set-up consistent across all students in the course. - Appropriate lighting, background to the extent that the actor can be seen and heard for performance assignments.
+- An active UNT email account.
+Your correspondence is an official part of your class record, so it needs to be preserved in a UNT email account. - Appropriate wardrobe for the projects on which you are working.
+Your appearance for various on-camera works is significant, and you should begin aggressively exploring how your persona can change from audition to audition. - A phone, computer, or video camera that will allow you to record and rehearse your class work in your private rehearsals over Zoom. - Proper recording studio set-up consistent across all students in the course. - Appropriate lighting, sound, and background to the extent that the actor can be seen and heard for performance assignments.